 Project management is becoming an increasingly competitive sphere, and for those who want to take their career seriously and achieve their long term goals, getting qualified in project management is a ‘must do’ task.
 The APM PMQ qualification is a holistic project management qualification, which has been engineered to give you the skills and knowledge you need to make a big difference in the world of project management.

-Undertaking one of the project management courses that will lead to the APM PMQ qualification will give you a strategic framework that can be used to work with any project.
+Undertaking one of the project management courses that will lead to the APM PMQ qualification (previously known as the APMP) will give you a strategic framework that can be used to work with any project.
 Focusing on areas such as risk management, change management, planning, monitoring and evaluation will give you a set of common skills that you will find highly advantageous both in your professional and your personal life.
 Most importantly the APM PMQ will give you the tools to ensure every project you undertake, whether large or small, has the same successful and measurable outcome.

 Tips for a successful project